linode/apl-docs/contributing/get-started.md

 Otomi is a community project.
 Consequently, it is wholly dependent on its community to provide a productive, friendly and collaborative environment.

-Please read and review the [Community Expectations] for an understanding of code and review expectations.
+Please read and review the [Contribution Expectations](expectations) for an understanding of code and review expectations.

-## Community

-Otomi is just starting its open-source community.
-As many open source projects often do, it depends on new people becoming members and regular code contributors.
-Please consider joining the Otomi community!